Amalgam Filling Removal

 Holistic Mercury Removal in Mexico

-Activities as brushing, cleaning, or chewing can release mercury vapor from the amalgam
+Activities such as brushing, cleaning, or chewing can release mercury vapor from the amalgam

 We strictly follow the S.M.A.R.T Protocol, to prevent you or any member of our staff from having contact with mercury vapor.
 This steam is released during processes that involve force or high speeds, such as brushing, cleaning, clenching the teeth, chewing, etc.